-Create a Connection
+1. Create a Connection

 This is one strategy most leaders put on the top of their list as the most effective management strategy.
 Employees always work best when they can trust their leader.

 “Get to know each of your team members – their goals, likes, dislikes, etc. Match those items with the objectives of the organization so they always know how they are affecting the overall company, and how their actions at work will help achieve their personal goals,” said Bob Wiedower.

 You can create a connection by listening and sharing personal feelings and stories about their personal life, and by having a sense of humor.

-Leading From the Front
+2. Lead From the Front

-Other leaders believe that success is achieved through “leading from the front”.
+Other leaders believe that success is achieved through “leading from the front.”
 Leaders need to take a proactive, rather than reactive approach to maximizing the impact of sales manager and rep performance, believes Cameron Essalat, VP of Sales for MindTickle.

 Sales gamification was also a top choice for sales development leaders.
-Friendly peer competition, badges and leaderboards have been shown to help onboard new sales reps, engage them and boost productivity.
+Friendly peer competition, badges, and leaderboards have been shown to help onboard new sales reps.

 One more tip on gamification is to remember that public recognition is always better and more memorable than material rewards.

-Permanently Train and Review
+4. Permanently Train and Review

-Practice and constant training are the best way to improve results for a team, and this was high on the list of tips for sales management for many of the leaders we interviewed.
+Practice and constant training are the best way to improve results for a team.
+In fact, this was high on the list of tips for sales management for many of the leaders we interviewed.

 “Once that is done, put on your “training hat” and make sure your team knows the scripts/talk tracks inside and out,” said Dave Mattson.
-“Once that is done, then your coaching hat needs to come out.
-Listen to calls, provide feedback using the commend/recommend/commend model.
+“Once that is done, then your coaching hat needs to come out.”

+“Listen to calls, provide feedback using the commend/recommend/commend model.
 When coaching, ask questions using the well, better, different model—what do you think you did well; areas you could have done better; and what do you need to do differently,” he added.

-Finally, managers need to create behavior plans and establish the behaviors/activities needed each hour or day, to succeed.
+Finally, managers need to create behavior plans and establish the behaviors/activities needed each hour or day to succeed.
 “If you do the behaviors the results come,” said Dave Mattson.

-Just-In-Time Training (JITT)
+5. Adopt Just-In-Time Training (JITT)

 Companies need to ramp up sales development reps quickly and make sure they are productive.
 Most of the time, they cannot afford to spend two months just for training.
-This is where just-in-time training comes in.

 “In today’s fast-paced business environment employees want and need training that can be easily accessed and quickly consumed the moment it’s needed on the job.
-For sales teams, this becomes a number one requirement,” said Mike Rodriguez, speaker and author, leader of Mike Rodriguez International.
+For sales teams, this becomes a number one requirement,” said Mike Rodriguez, speaker, author, and leader of Mike Rodriguez International.

-Live Talks vs Digital
+6. Opt for Live Talks vs. Digital

-Mike also added that technology needs to make our lives easier, not to replace our ability to be more effective.
+Mike also added that technology needs to make our lives easier, not to replace our ability to be more productive.
 Sales coaching, or any kind of training for that matter, is best done in person.